Artesonraju/koa-camino/Readme.md

   ```js
   var seg = new Step({segment: 'seg'});
   ```
-  A paramter : corresponding to a some aritrary string in the url path
+  A parameter : corresponding to a some aritrary string in the url path
   ```js
   var seg = new Step({parameter: 'param'});
   ```